Healthy Homes Assessment Pandora

 What We Do

-As building inspectors, we are experts in all aspects associated with expert home Inspections.
-We’re here to make sure that you make the correct decision when buying your next home.
+As building inspectors, we handle all issues associated with expert home Inspections.
+We’re there to make sure that you make the correct decision when buying your next home.

-We don’t just work with you but we also work with some major clients, including the local authorities, banks, and insurance firms.
-They seem to appreciate the peace of mind provided, by the data contained that we offer in our reports of building inspections.
+Not only do we work with you but we also work with some important clients such as bank branches, local councils, and insurance firms.
+They clearly appreciate the reassurance provided, due to the details provided in our building inspection reports.

-With our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into the document, you can actually see any issues discovered.
-With our comprehensive reporting it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.
+Our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into your report, you are able to actually see any issues that may be discovered.
+Through our comprehensive report, it is no wonder that we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports